Letter 27: Motivation - The Fuel for Transformation

 Values & Meaning

-• What values do you name but rarely live?
+• What values do you talk about but don’t actually live?

 • When did you last feel part of something bigger than yourself?